-Boundary objects plays a huge role in medicine.
+Boundary objects play a huge role in medicine.
 Turf wars in medicine are about boundaries.
 Right now there’s a turf war going on in acupuncture because physical therapists are doing acupuncture by calling it something new, dry needling.
-It comes down to state scope of practice laws.
+It comes down to each state’s scope of practice law.

 Physical therapists are purely working in natural science, matter oriented science.
-Acupuncturists, if true to what Oriental medicine is, work within an ancient paradigm, a science and cosmology of spiritual energy, a scheme of the body-mind that is outside of conventional western anatomy and physiology.
+Acupuncturists, if true to what Oriental medicine is, work within an ancient paradigm that’s a cosmology of spiritual energy, a scheme of the body-mind-spirit outside of conventional western anatomy and physiology.

-If a relationship of boundaries is ergonomically sound then it’s harmonious.
-Where there is harmony there is support.
+If a relationship between boundaries is ergonomically sound then it’s harmonious and health promoting.
+Where there is harmony there is support and even leverage.
 Support offers the potential for leverage.
-Harmony, support and balance in forces transcends blocks.

 This article by researcher Kelly Owens is mentioned in my forthcoming book about the WISSH model.
 It’s a study about boundaries in medicine.
 The researcher uses two sciences that just happen to be part of the foundation of the WISSH model.
 She presents the concept of the boundary object.
 The WISSH model is such a boundary object.
 The model penetrates and unites diverse fields in medicine using the principles of true fit.